Getting Started with Vibe Coding

 Real Example: This Website

 I built this site in 48 hours without prior Next.js experience.
-Here's the vibe-check output from that work:
+The key numbers from vibe-check:

 - 7% rework ratio: not constantly fixing mistakes

-- 0 debug spiral duration: never got stuck in a fix loop
+- 0 debug spirals: never got stuck in a fix loop

-I ran most of the work at L3-L4 (features with known patterns, verify key outputs).
-When I hit unfamiliar territory like OpenGraph images or Playwright tests, I dropped to L2 and verified every change.
+When I hit unfamiliar territory like OpenGraph images, I dropped to L2 and verified every change.
 The metrics reflect that calibration.

 Tools That Help